jdereg/json-io/user-guide.md

 do not exist in the JVM that is parsing the JSON, to completely read / write the stream.
 Additionally, the Maps can be modified before being written, and the entire graph can be re-written in one collective write.  _Any object model can be read, modified, and then re-written by a JVM that does not contain any of the classes in the JSON data._
+---

-#### The optional values below are public constants from `JsonWriter`, used by placing them as keys in the arguments map.
+#### The optional values below are public methods on the `WriteOptionsBuilder.`

+To pass these to `JsonWriter.toJson(root, writeOptions)` set up a `WriteOptionsBuilder` like this:

+    WriteOptions writeOptions = new WriteOptionsBuilder().withPrettyPrint().isPublicEnumOnly().build();
+    JsonWriter.toJson(root, writeOptions);

-    CUSTOM_WRITER_MAP       // Set to Map<Class, JsonWriter.JsonClassWriter> to
-                            // override the default JSON output for a given class.
+Set to String Class name, JsonWriter.JsonClassWriter to override the default JSON output for a given class, or set a bunch of them at once:

-    NOT_CUSTOM_WRITER_MAP   // Set to Collection<Class> to indicate classes that should
-                            // not be written by a custom writer.
+    .withCustomWriter(Class, JsonWriter.JsonClassWriter)
+    .withCustomWriters(Map<Class, JsonClassWriter>)

+If you want to add a custom writer that is 'application-lifecycle' scoped, so that you do not need to add it to the `WriteOptions` each time, use:

+    WriteOptionsBuilder.addBaseWriter(Class, JsonWriter.JsonClassWriter)

+Prevent customized writer for a particular class.
+Since these are inherited, you may want to "turn off" write-customization that was unintentionally picked up.

+    .withNoCustomizationFor(Class)
+    .withNoCustomizationsFor(Collection<Class>)

-    DATE_FORMAT             // Set this format string to control the format dates are
+Set the date format for how dates are written.
-                            // written.
 Example: "yyyy/MM/dd HH:mm".
-Can also be a
-                            // DateFormat instance.
-Can also be the constant
-                            // JsonWriter.ISO_DATE_FORMAT or
-                            // JsonWriter.ISO_DATE_TIME_FORMAT
-    TYPE                    // Set to boolean true to force all data types to be
-                            // output, even where they could have been omitted.
-Set
-                            // to false to prevent @type from being written.
-Do not set
-                            // in order to minimize the number of @type's emitted.
-    PRETTY_PRINT            // Force nicely formatted JSON output
-                            // (See http://jsoneditoronline.org for example format)
-    FIELD_SPECIFIERS        // Set to a Map<Class, List<String>> which is used to
-                            // control which fields of a class are output.
-    FIELD_NAME_BLACK_LIST   // Set value to a Map<Class, List<String>> which will be used
-                            // to control which fields on a class are not output.
-Black
-                            // list always has priority to FIELD_SPECIFIERS
-    ENUM_PUBLIC_ONLY        // If set, indicates that private variables of ENUMs are not
-                            // serialized.
-    WRITE_LONGS_AS_STRINGS  // If set, longs are written in quotes (Javascript safe).
-                            // JsonReader will automatically convert Strings back
-                            // to longs.
-Any Number can be set from a String.
-    TYPE_NAME_MAP           // If set, this map will be used when writing @type values.
-                            // Allows short-hand abbreviations for type names.
-    SHORT_META_KEYS         // If set, then @type => @t, @keys => @k, @items => @e,
-                            // @ref => @r, and @id => @i
-    SKIP_NULL_FIELDS        // Do not write field values to output JSON when
-                            // their value is null.
-If you have a constructor that takes
-                            // primitive wrapper arguments (ie., Integer), json-io will
-                            // supply their 'zero' value (0) when looking for constructors
-                            // to choose.
-    CLASSLOADER             // ClassLoader instance to use when turning String names of
-                            // classes into JVM Class instances.
-    FORCE_MAP_FORMAT_ARRAY_KEYS_ITEMS  // Force Map output to use @keys/@items even if
-                            // the Map contains all Strings as keys.

-#### The optional values below are public constants from `JsonReader`, used by placing them as keys in the arguments map.
+    .withDateFormat(String)
+    .withIsoDateFormat()
+    .withIsoDateTimeFormat()

+Force class types to be written out for all JSON objects, or never show Type info, or show the minimum amount of type info.
+Shows up as "@type" or "@t" fields on a JSON object.
+Only needed when the reader is unable to determine what type of class to instantiate.
+This can happen with a field that is of type Object and the instance side is specific.
+Same with Object[]'s and or List<Object>, etc.

+    .alwaysShowTypeInfo()
+    .neverShowTypeInfo()
+    .showMinimalTypeInfo()

+Force nicely formatted JSON output.
+(See http://jsoneditoronline.org for example format)

+    .withPrettyPrint()

+Specify which fields to include in the output JSON for a particular class, or a many classes at once:

+    .includedFields(Class, Collection<String>)
+    .includedFields(Map<Class, Collection<String>>)

+Specify which fields to exclude in the JSON output for a particular class, or many classes at once.

+    .excludedFields(Class, Collection<String>)
+    .excludedFields(Map<Class, Collection<String>>)

+Specify that only public variables of ENUMs are serialized:

+    .doNotWritePrivateEnumFields()

+To have Longs written as strings in quotes, which is Javascript safe.
+Obscure bugs happen in Javascript when a full 19 digit long is set as-is to Javascript (because Javascript stores them in a double internally).

+    .writeLongsAsStrings()

+To use custom, shorthand abbreviations for type names (the value-side of the @type field), you can specify type name mappings:

+    .withCustomTypeName(Class, String)
+    .withCustomTypeName(String, String)
+    .withCustomTypeNames(Map<String, String>)

+To make the JSON more compact, you can reduce the size of "meta field" names. @type ==> @t, @ref ==> @r, @id ==> @i, @keys ==> @k, @items ==> @e

+    .withShortMetaKeys()

+If you do not want to write field values ot JSON when their values are null:

+    .skipNullFields()

+Set the `ClassLoader` to use when turning String class names into JVM classes:

+    .withClassLoader(ClassLoader)

+Force Map output to use @keys/@values even if a Map contains all String keys:

+    .forceMapOutputAsKeysAndValues()
+    .doNotForceMapOutputAsKeysAndValues()
+---
+#### The optional values below are public methods on the `ReadOptionsBuilder.`

     CUSTOM_READER_MAP       // Set to Map<Class, JsonReader.JsonClassReader> to
                             // override the default JSON reader for a given class.